kzvonarek/Running-Late/README.md

 # Running Late
 Solo-project based on Brackeys Game Jam 2025.1's theme: Nothing Can Go Wrong

-Although prepared the night before, chaos ensues as you attempt to reach your interview...
+Although prepared the night before, chaos ensues unexpectadly as you attempt to reach your interview on time.

-Play using provided link in 'About'.
+Incomplete as of 2/23/25.